edgwatson1/100-days-of-code/log.md

 ### Day 7: Jan 25th, 2020

 Working through Tony Alicea: JS Understanding The Weird Parts.
-Learning and revisiting crucial concepts e.g. execution contents, this keyword, never to set variables to value undefined as it causes debugging problems etc.
+Learning and revisiting crucial concepts e.g. execution contents, this keyword, never to set variables to value undefined as it causes debugging problems etc. May make a This keyword minisite for my portfolio (Wes Bos's suggestion).

 **Thoughts:**: Useful stuff but I need to try these things out in pratice.
 Need some related challenges as kthe nowledge will probably not bed in well just watching, despite it being interesting.
 Ref: https://www.youtube.com/watch?v=Bv_5Zv5c-Ts&feature=youtu.be